Aseanseen/CS4222_Project/README.md

 # How to run
 1. Clone the project into the contiki folder.
+This is important as it will affect the `Makefile` and `cooja_project.csc`.
 2. Find the node ID of each token, this will be reflected when reading the output from the token.
 Refer to assignment-1 if unsure.
 Token refers to the SensorTag.
 3. In `constants.h`, change the value of `TOKEN_1_ADDR`, `TOKEN_2_ADDR` to their respective values.
-4. For token 1, switch the order of the first 2 hexadecimals with the last 2 hexadecimals and compute the value. e.g. If `TOKEN_1_ADDR = 0x5403`, compute the value of 0x0354.
+4. For token 1, switch the order of the first 2 hexadecimals with the last 2 hexadecimals and compute the value. e.g. If `TOKEN_1_ADDR = 0x5403`, compute the decimal value of `0x0354`.
-5. In `cooja_project.csc`, find the mote with `motetype_identifier` of `sky1` and change the field of id to the value computed in step 2.
+5. In `cooja_project.csc`, find the mote with `motetype_identifier` of `sky1` and change the field of id to the decimal value computed in step 2.
 6. Repeat steps 2-3 for token 2, `motetype_identifier` of `sky2`.
 7. In `cooja_project.csc`, for lines with `EXPORT`, ensure that the directory chosen is correct.